ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/lsc/large-scale-changes/index.md

 1. Ask a ChromeOS peer to use the same command-line tool to mass Code-Review +1 the set (spot-checking the CLs for correctness)

-After the LSC is fully submitted, the LSC Requestor will lose their Global Owners Approver power.
+After the LSC is fully submitted, the LSC Requester will lose their Global Owners Approver power.

 If global owners approval does not seem appropriate, we will ask you to send